dylanmei/docker-zeppelin/README.md

 Zeppelin will be running at `http://${YOUR_DOCKER_HOST}:8080`.

+#### specify a data volume

+Optionally, use Docker volumes to map the local `./data` directory as the `/data/zeppelin` directory used in the Zeppelin *banks.csv* tutorial:

+```
+docker run --name zeppelin -v `pwd`/data:/zeppelin/data -p 8080:8080 -p 8081:8081 dylanmei/zeppelin:latest
+```

+#### modify the default ports

 By default, Zeppelin wants to use ports 8080-8081.
 So do a lot of other things, including a Spark master UI.
 Change the ports Zeppelin uses by specifying `--environment "ZEPPELIN_PORT="8090"` to `docker run`.
 For example:

-#### specify data volume

-Optionally, use Docker volumes to map the local `./data` directory as the `/data/zeppelin` used in the Zeppelin tutorial:

-```
-docker run --name zeppelin -v `pwd`/data:/zeppelin/data -p 8080:8080 -p 8081:8081 dylanmei/zeppelin:latest
-```

-#### modify default ports

 ```
 docker run --name zeppelin -e "ZEPPELIN_PORT=8090" -p 8090:8090 -p 8091:8091 dylanmei/zeppelin:latest